patrick-misner/allspice/readme.md

 - [x] Add query parameter functionality to API
 - [x] Add search to front-end
-- [x] Implement vue3 sortable/draggable component for steps disabled for ingredients
+- [x] Implement vue3 sortable/draggable component for steps but disabled for ingredients
 - [x] Filter recipes by My recipes and Favorites

 ## Author